mlwelles/BeaconScanner/README.md

 The options specify it should should execute a callback everytime it detects any given device.
 This is important for iBeacons, as their continued detection is the only way to determine if they're still in range.

-In this delegate callback, the beacon manager determines whether or not a detected peripheral is an iBeacon by trying to parse the iBeacon message from the advertisement data dictionary recieved from the peripheral.
+In this delegate callback, the beacon scanner determines whether or not a detected peripheral is an iBeacon by trying to parse the iBeacon message from the advertisement data dictionary recieved from the peripheral.
 If it succeeds it sends a *HGBeacon* object created from the message to its subscribers.

 	- (void)centralManager:(CBCentralManager *)central
 	 didDiscoverPeripheral:(CBPeripheral *)peripheral